stanwood/handbook/README.md

 ### Background

 We use Hubspot to transparently share client communications with the team, for recruiting and to schedule social media posts.
 Hubspot is also a powerful tool to track website visitors.
+It is of crucial importance that you activate 2FA when using Hubspot.

 ### Logging E-Mail conversations